What is an Enterprise Learning Management System (LMS)?

 Continu is known for its dashboard and user interface.
 G2 reviewers give the enterprise LMS high marks for ease of use and engagement.
 In addition, Continu’s built-in progress tracker makes it easy for employees and managers to keep track of their learning progress.

-Most reviewers have positive feedback, but some have encountered issues finding the continue button, scroll-depth and seeing what courses they’ve completed and their scores.
+Most reviewers have positive feedback, like its easy navigation and structured layout, but some have encountered issues finding the continue button, scroll-depth and seeing what courses they’ve completed and their scores.

 Key enterprise learning features: